 You have a legal obligation to provide fire safety training to your staff.
 The Responsible Person can lead this training course or employees can take online and face-to-face courses.

-Daily Management of Restaurant Fire Safety
+Daily Management of Fire Safety in restaurants

 Here’s just a few tips on how you can manage fire safety in your restaurant on a daily basis: